-If you’re into languages, you probably know that Mandarin often combines characters and words to create expressions.
-One particularly interesting expression is “weiji”, the Chinese equivalent for “crisis”.
+In Mandarin, the word “crisis” translates into “weiji.”
 It contains two characters: “danger” (wei) and “opportunity” (ji).
-Ergo, a crisis signifies both danger and opportunity in Mandarin.
+Ergo, a crisis signifies both danger and opportunity in Chinese.

 Considering that many people nowadays live to the age of 90 or even 100, it’s baffling to see how many large-scale crises happened in the last century.